CptNatalie/Pandas-Project1/README.md

-# pandas-challenge-1
+# Pandas Project

 # Overview

-In this challenge, we'll dive into a dataset from a fictional e-commerce company, exploring and analyzing data to address real-world business questions.
+Dive into a dataset from an e-commerce company, exploring and analyzing data to address real-world business questions.
 Your mission will involve identifying top customers, popular product categories, calculating profits, and more.
-By the end of this task, you'll have a practical understanding of data exploration, transformation, and analysis, preparing you for more complex data scenarios in your future career.
+Theis is a practical understanding of data exploration, transformation, and analysis.

 # References

-*Weekend peer-assisted study group
-*Chat GPT
-*Class activities
+ChatGPT